artefactory/NLPretext/README.md

 **Insert new logo here**

-Working on an NLP project and tired of always looking for the same silly preprocessing functions on the web? :tired_face:
+:tired_face: Working on an NLP project and tired of always looking for the same silly preprocessing functions on the web?

-:disappointed_relieved: Need to efficiently extract mail adresses in a document?
-Hashtags in tweets?
-Remove accents from a French tweet?
+:disappointed_relieved: Need to efficiently extract email adresses from a document?
+Hashtags from tweets?
+Remove accents from a French post?

 **Insert new lib name here** got you covered! :rocket:

-**Insert new lib name here** packages in a unique library all the text preprocessing functions you need to ease your NLP project. :mag: Quickly explore below our referential.
+**Insert new lib name here** packages in a unique library all the text preprocessing functions you need to ease your NLP project.

+:mag: Quickly explore below our functions referential.

 * [Replacing emails](#replace_emails)
 * [Replacing phone numbers](#replace_phone_numbers)